daido1976/pj-card-bot/README.md

 - `new_issue`
 ```

-Now, when the `dependencies` or `security` label is added, a new card is adding to the column where the note is placed.
+Now, when the `dependencies` or `security` label is added, a new card is adding to the column where the rule card is placed.
 And, when the new Pull Request is opened in `repo-name1` or `repo-name2`, a new card is adding to the column in the same way.
 Finally, when the new Issue is opened in any repositories, a new card is adding to the column.